YibanChen/YibanChenAppSeleniumTests/README.md

 ## Setup

-Please make sure you are running the YibanChen build locally and that it is reachable at http://localhost:3000
+Please make sure you are running the [YibanChen-app](https://github.com/YibanChen/yibanchen-app) locally and that it is reachable at http://localhost:3000

 Also make sure that you do not already have Google Chrome opened.